jpdarela/LuaEnv/README.md

 python setup.py --dll
 ```

 Alternatively, you can set a custom installation directory.
 For instance, I install my stuff in a folder called opt in my home directory.
-This folder is already in my PATH, so I can just run:
+This folder is already in my PATH, so I can just run and then everthing will be installed there (and the [use-lua.ps1](#environment-setup-script-use-luaps1) script will be already on my PATH):

 ```powershell
 python setup.py  --dll --prefix C:\Users\darel\opt\lua